whwkong/BNR4e_24_Homepwner_StateRestoration/README.md

-BNR4e_Ch20_DynamicType
+BNR4e_Ch23_CoreData
 ========================

-Big Nerd Ranch's iOS Programming 4th ed, Hillegass & Conway Ch 20 - Dynamic Type
+Big Nerd Ranch's iOS Programming 4th ed, Hillegass & Conway Ch 23 - Core Data

 Homepwner app
-- this app builds on the functionality of the Homepwner app from chapter 19.
+- this app builds on the functionality of the Homepwner app from chapter 20.

-Chapter 20 covers the following :
+Chapter 23 covers the following :

-- Dynamic Typing
+- Object-Relational mapping
-- Responding to Text Size changes dynamically
+- using Core Data (which uses SQLite) to incrementally update and reload data.
-- Constraint outlets - modifying constraints at runtime
+- subclassing NSManagedObject

 -----------------------------------
 Tagging Conventions: